DevelopmentArc/react-indepth/life_cycle/update/using_should_component_update.md

 The `shallowCompare` will see the current `props.data` as the same instance as the `nextProps.data` (`props.data === nextProps.data`) and therefore not render an update.
 Since we mutated the `data` Array, our code is **not** considered to be *pure*.

-This is where systems like [Redux](http://redux.js.org/) requires pure methods for reducers.
+This is why systems like [Redux](http://redux.js.org/) requires pure methods for reducers.
 If you need to change nested data you have to clone the objects and make sure a new instance is always returned.
 This allows for `shallowCompare()` to see the change and update the component.

 Other ways to handle this is to use an immutable data system, such as [Immutable.js](https://facebook.github.io/immutable-js/).
 These data structures prevent developers from accidentally mutating data.
-By enforcing immutable data structures, we can leverage `shouldComponentUpdate()` and have it verify of our `props` and `state` have changed[^2].
+By enforcing immutable data structures, we can leverage `shouldComponentUpdate()` and have it verify that our `props` and `state` have changed[^2].

 ### Stop renders at the source
  If you recall our nested Component structure: